 In April 2003, Citizens for Squirrel Point, a Maine non-profit corporation, was formed to ensure that Squirrel Point Lighthouse was used and maintained in accordance with the covenants of its 1998 deed.
 Citing an October 2002 report by Maine’s State Historic Preservation Officer, the non-profit group filed a suit claiming Squirrel Point Lighthouse was not being used or maintained in compliance with the deed and requesting that the property revert to the federal government.
 The Coast Guard was initially in favor of the property reverting to the government, but reversed its position in July 2003 when the property went under contract for sale to retired Navy Rear Admiral Leonard, who intended to use the property as a seasonal residence.

 In early 2005, U.S. Federal District Judge D. Brock Hornby sided with Citizens for Squirrel Point and ruled that ownership of the lighthouse and property should revert to the federal government.
 The Chewonki Foundation, an organization that offers environmental education and wilderness programs, signed a fifteen-year lease with the Coast Guard to manage Squirrel Point in February 2008, but it relinquished the lease a few years later, after having helped develop a restoration plan for the property.
 Finally, in 2013, the Coast Guard leased the station to Citizens for Squirrel Point, which had clearly demonstrated its concern for and dedication to the property over the years.
 In 2016, the Citizens reshingled the roofs of the station’s barn and keeper’s dwelling and repointed the dwelling’s chimney.
-This work was part of the first phase of preserving the station and should prevent further water damage while additional restoration is carried out.
+This work was part of the first phase of preserving the station intended to prevent further water damage while additional restoration is carried out.

 Squirrel Point Lighthouse is listed on the National Register of Historic Places and remains an active aid to navigation.
 The optic is now a modern 250mm lens.
 The historic fifth-order Fresnel lens now resides at the museum at Portland Head Lighthouse in Cape Elizabeth, Maine.
 The foghorn is automated, with one blast every ten seconds.

-Head Keepers: George P. Matthews (1898 – 1916), Charles L. Knight (1916 – 1926), Asa Smith (at least 1930 – at least 1936), Harold E. Seavey (1937 – at least 1951), Stanley C. Reynolds (at least 1953 – 1955), Clarence A. Skolfield (1955 – 1968), Dennis M. Reed (1968 – 1969), Larry J. Maddox (1969 – 1970), Charles H. Burns (1970 – 1972), Joseph Robicheau (1980 – 1981).
+Head Keepers: George P. Matthews (1898 – 1916), Charles L. Knight (1916 – 1926), Asa Smith (1926 – 1937), Harold E. Seavey (1937 – 1953), Stanley C. Reynolds (1953 – 1955), Clarence A. Skolfield (1955 – 1968), Dennis M. Reed (1968 – 1969), Larry J. Maddox (1969 – 1970), Charles H. Burns (1970 – 1971), Mark Samuelson (1971 – at least 1972), Joseph Robicheau (1980 – 1981).

 References